SSF-climate/SSF/README.md

 5. Data loading and preprocessing:
     1. Execute load_data.py to load the subset of data needed in generating forecasts
     2. Execute run_preprocess.py to preprocess covariates and target variable separately
+        1. Alternatively, one can execute run_preprocess_map.py to zscore covariates and convert them to squared maps
     3. Execute create_covariates_pca.py to concatenate data
     4. Execute create_datasets.py to create training-validation sets and training-test sets
 6. Hyperparameter tuning: execute run_random_search.py to find the best parameter by random search